 Cinquefoil is also consumed as a vegetable in Europe and other places.
 Tender leaves of the cinquefoil can be eaten raw, or finely chopped and added in a salad or cooked in a variety of dishes such as hotpot or vegetable soups.
 To make external compresses, use dried whole plants that have been dried in the shade.
-Compresses can also be prepared from fresh decoction - made by steeping one dried whole plant in a cup or 250 ml of water.
+Compresses can also be prepared from fresh decoction - made by steeping one dried whole herb in a cup or 250 ml of water.
 This herbal compress is excellent for the treatment of external disorders such as suppurations and hemorrhage or bruising.
 Herbal cinquefoil meant for consumption can be prepared by steeping the dried whole root in a cup - 250 ml - of boiling water.
 This remedy can be drunk to gain relief from problems like diarrhea, gastritis or uterine hemorrhaging particularly if these problems are chronic in nature.
 Herbal remedies made from the cinquefoil are also effective in the treatment of fractures or cases of chronic osteoporosis in patients.
 Since there are no side effects associated with the use of the cinquefoil, the remedies may be used in complete safety and without fear for prolonged treatments that extend for one or two consecutive months.
 Such treatments are particularly beneficial when the herb is used in combination with other beneficial plants that are rich in chlorophyll content, including plants like the plantain.
 Cinquefoil remedies can also be combined with herbs which are rich in vitamin C, such as watercress and common sorrel for maximum effectiveness.
 The combination of the herbal remedies in this way permits an increase in the total volume of minerals and tannins that can be absorbed by the body at any one time during the treatment.
 Cinquefoil is an extremely effective herb for the detoxification of the body.
 Addicts to any addictive chemicals benefit from the cinquefoil as the herb helps such people to walk away from addictive alkaloids like nicotine found in tobacco and cocaine extracted from coca leaves.

 The best time to harvest and collect cinquefoil is in the month of June at the peak of summer.
-During collection, all the discolored or insect eaten leaves are rejected and only whole and undamaged parts are collected - it's normal to uproot the entire plant.
+During collection, all the discolored or insect eaten leaves are rejected and only whole and undamaged parts are collected - it's normal to uproot the entire herb.
 The proper way to dry cinquefoil is in shady sites.